oracle-livelabs/cloud-database-services/exadata-database-service-mcp-server-oracle-database-at-azure/introduction/introduction.md

 ### Prerequisites

-* An OCI Tenancy with the assigned username and password.
+* An Azure Event Account with the assigned username and password.
 * An Agent Factory Instance with the assigned username and password.
 * An Exascale Database Instance